moneylobster/nachi-socket-lib/README.md

 # Nachi Socket Lib
-MATLAB and Python wrappers for tcp socket-based control of the Nachi MZ07 robot arm.
+MATLAB and Python wrappers for tcp websocket-based control of the Nachi MZ07 robot arm.

 ## Usage